 27 So then whoever eats this bread or drinks the Lord's cup unworthily will be guilty of the body and of the blood of the Lord.
 28 But let a man examine himself, and then let him eat of the bread and drink of the cup.
-29 Because he who eats and drinks unworthily6
+29 Because he who eats and drinks unworthily2 eats and drinks judgment to himself, not distinguishing the Lord's3 body.
+30